NagelTech/NTJsonStore/README.md

    If we did, here are some ideas:  - Transactions will be a block - return true to commit, false to rollback.
 They should work at the store level, across collections. -(BOOL)transaction:(BOOL (^)())transactionBlock error:(NSError **)error; and -(void)beginTransaction:(BOOL (^)())transactionBlock completionQueue:(dispatch_queue_t)completionQueue completionBlock:(void (^)(BOOL success, NSError *error))completionBlock; Caching would ither beread only or have transaction support.

+ - Support either an NSDictionary or NSArray as the root of a JSON object.
+We can't support array's as the root currently because we tore the rowid in the root of the object.

 Done
 ====